dschonholtz/CustomSearch/README.md

 # UNDER ACTIVE DEVELOPMENT

+Seriously, I literally have not run any of the code yet.

 # Searching an Orgs Images and Documents

 The purpose of this repository is to outline how you would go about building out a complete search system across images and text.